Phillips a rising star in Giants' defense

 Speaking of college, Phillips gives a lot of credit to former Hurricanes such Reed and Bennie Blades for his development.
 He said Reed taught him how to break down film and recognize certain formations.
 There's a reverence in Phillips' voice when he talks about Reed.

 "He was basically coaching the whole game," Phillips said of Blades.
-"We lost pretty big, but I ended up having 14 or 15 tackles and an interception.
+"We lost pretty big [51-13], but I ended up having 14 or 15 tackles and an interception.
 All I was missing was the forced fumble."

 Despite the penalty, the play energized the Giants' sideline and the defense quickly caused a turnover.
-Phillips grabbed the second interception of his career in that game and finished with five for the season.
+Phillips grabbed the first interception of his career in that game.
 Now he has a bigger goal in mind.

 "Ever since high school, my goal was to get 10 interceptions and four touchdowns in a season," Phillips said.
 "I think I can make it happen."